sohail131/Simple-Chatty-Bot/README.md

-A simple console based chat bot.
+This is a simple console based chat bot made using java language.